Naming a Channel with Beeps: A Las Vegas algorithm

 \section{A Las Vegas algorithm}

 We give a Las Vegas naming algorithm for the case when $n$ is known.
 The idea is to have stations choose rounds to beep from a segment of integers.
-As a convenient probabilistic interpretation, these integers are interpreted as bins, and after selecting a bin a ball is placed in the bin.
-The algorithm proceeds by considering all the consecutive bins.
-First, a bin is verified to be nonempty by making the owners of the balls in the bin beep.
+As a convenient probabilistic interpretation, these integers are interpreted as bins, and, after selecting a bin, a ball is placed in the bin.

+An execution proceeds by considering the consecutive bins one by one.
+First, a bin is verified to be nonempty by hearing that the owners of the balls in the bin beep.
 When no beep is heard then the next bin is considered, otherwise the nonempty bin is verified for collisions.
-Such a verification is performed by $\cO(\log n)$ consecutive calls of procedure \textsc{Detect-Collision}.
+Such a verification is performed by $\cO(\log n)$ consecutive calls of procedure \textsc{Detect-Collision} given in Section~\ref{sec:preliminaries}.
 When a collision is not detected then the stations that placed their balls in this bin assign themselves the next available name, otherwise the stations whose balls are in this bin place their balls in a new set of bins.
 When each station has a name assigned, we verify if the maximum assigned name is~$n$.
-If this is the case then the algorithm terminates, otherwise we repeat.
+If this is the case then the algorithm terminates, otherwise we repeat this procedure again.

 The algorithm is called \textsc{Beep-Naming-LV}, its pseudocode is in Figure~\ref{alg:las-vegas}.
+This pseudocode is to be understood that natural inter-processor synchronization occurs, in that when a group of processors participate in executing an instruction while others do not, then those that are not involved wait for the duration of the action by the participants to be completed.
+In particular, this applies to the for-loop in Figure~\ref{alg:las-vegas} that is controlled by variable~$i$.
+If a beep is heard then this means that some processors will execute the inner for-loop to iterate $\beta\lg n$ times procedure \textsc{Detect-Collision} while the other stations pause for the same amount of time and resume when the for-loop has been completed.
+Otherwise, when a beep is not heard, then all the processors increment $i$ and execute the next iteration of the for-loop.

 Algorithm \textsc{Beep-Naming-LV} is analyzed by modeling its executions by a process of throwing balls into bins, which we call the \emph{ball process}.
 The process proceeds through stages.
 There are $n$ balls in the first stage.
 When a stage begins and there are some $i$ balls eligible for the stage then the number of used bins is~$i\lg n$.
 Each ball is thrown into a randomly selected bin.
-Next, balls that are singleton in their bins are removed and the remaining balls that participated in collisions advance to the next stage.
+Next, balls that are single in their bins are removed and the remaining balls that participated in collisions advance to the next stage.
 The process terminates when no eligible balls remain.

 \begin{lemma} The number of times a ball is thrown into a bin during an execution of the ball process that starts with $n$ balls is at most $3n$ with probability at least $1-e^{-n/4}$. \end{lemma}